 7. A historic inn infused with quaint luxury- Mile 48, Purcellville, VA

-After dinner, you’ll finish your day with a steady three-mile ride south from town on well-paved and wide roads to arrive at the just opened Springdale Village Inn.
+After dinner, you’ll finish your day with a steady three-mile ride south from town on well-paved and wide roads to arrive at the Springdale Village Inn.
 This nationally registered, 1832 Federal-style building is brimming with history.
 You’ll see everything from secret crawl spaces used for the Underground Railroad to carved initials from soldiers bedded in the house when it served as a hospital.
 The cozy, rustic rooms start at $150 a night and include a locally sourced breakfast.

 7. Morning, farm-fresh fuel – Mile 48, Purcellville, VA